Pasture: This is a piece of land on which forage crops grow.

 2. Fencing to discourage overgrazing or facilitate rotational grazing.

-3. Fertilizer application or manuring.
+3. Fertiliser application or manuring.

 4. Regular weed control.